 Reservations are a must, booked for months in advance for dinner.
 Weekdays lunch is a better option.

 - Duddell’s – The Chinese restaurant at the Shanghai Tang Mansion holds a Michelin * restaurant on the 3rd floor and a bar with terrace on the 4th floor.
-Interior design by Ilse Crawford in mid-century style.
+Interior design by Ilse Crawford in mid-century style who also is responsible for Cathay Pacific’s impressive business class lounge The Pier.
 Thumbs up for food and interior.
 And tableware.
 Reservations a must.

 After food do not forget to check out the flagship store with the purest Chinese silk style staples on the ground floor.